karlfreeman/grape-cache_control/README.md

     # cache for a minute but don't allow it to be stored
     cache_control :no_store, max_age: 60
     is_private = [true, false].sample
-    # then merge ontop its privacy
+    # then add its privacy status
     cache_control is_private ? :public : :private
     { sometimes_private: is_private }
   end

   desc 'An endpoint which expires based on some business logic' get '/randomly-expiring' do
-    # specify upfront its public
+    # publicy cache this
     cache_control :public
     random_future_expiry = Random.rand(60 * 60) + 60
     is_expired = Time.now + random_future_expiry
-    # then merge ontop is actual expiration
+    # then merge add it's expiration later on
     cache_control max_age: is_expired
     { randomly_expiring: is_expired }
   end